RedHaile/Brewery-APP/README.md

 ## Deployment

-- The APP is deployed in Netlify [BreweryApp](https://kaleidoscopic-salamander-1e076b.netlify.app/)
+- The APP is deployed on Netlify [BreweryApp](https://kaleidoscopic-salamander-1e076b.netlify.app/)